FoxOfFire/IsoCardWar/README.md

 > The King is now aware of your evil influence, he strikes you with the force of a nation.
 > Your enemies will be assassins, elite knights, arch-bishops and elite huntsman.
 ## Turn to turn gameplay
+### Action:
+You have one Card Playing action each turn.
+Some cards can give you one or more actions, giving you the opportunity to manage your actions as a main gameplay mechanic.
+You can use your action in different way as class abilities
+### Movement:
+You can move *some* tiles that you are next to
+### Potencial Upgrades:
+Diagonal movement
+Extra Action
+Different ways of using your actions, based on your class
+### Enemies:
+Telegraph attack at the begining of turn
+Inspectable order of enemy actions
+Precidable, turn to turn perfect information
+#### Footsolder:
+attacks surounding tiles, \(amount dependant on level)
+#### Ranger:
+shoots directly in a straight line
+#### Artilery
+shoots over obsticles
+#### Bishop
+buffs units